sktime/tserve/docs/walkthrough/client.md

 Add `quantiles=[0.1, 0.5, 0.9]`.
 Columns come back flattened: `{variable}_{alpha}` (often positional `0`, e.g. `0_0.1`).
 The estimator must implement `predict_quantiles`; otherwise the request fails.

-polars in → polars out, on a Hub model that supports quantiles:
+polars in → polars out, on a Hub model that supports quantiles.
+Install polars yourself (`pip install polars`); it is not a FoMo extra.

 ```python
 import polars as pl